Gnkgo/summaries/systems-programming-and-computer-architecture/ImportantSPCA.md

 *PIC, Programmable Interrupt Controller*
 - Map physical interrupt pins to interrupt vectors
-- Buffer simultanous interrupts -> Won't lose some devices interrupt
+- Buffer simultaneous interrupts -> Won't lose some devices interrupt
 - Prioritize interrupts
-- Selectievly mask any individual device's interrupts useful for high interrupt rate
+- Selectively mask any individual device's interrupts useful for high interrupt rate

-How many BxB blocks fint into a cache and how many blocks do you need? -> $X B^2 < C$ where X is mostly 3 and C the Cache size
+How many BxB blocks fit into a cache and how many blocks do you need? -> $X B^2 < C$ where X is mostly 3 and C the Cache size

 Reading string of length 10 in buffer